unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 Include a data-flow diagram with two input paths: `repos.yml → fetch_og.py → github_projects.yml → Projects dropdown/page/project blog`, and `blog_sections.yml → Blog dropdown/hub/recent lists`.
 Add separate labels for `series_order` and update-driven discovery sorting.
 Explain publication order, project catalog order, grouped display order, section order, series order, and update-driven discovery as separate decisions.
 Treat Pagefind search as a bounded subsection: the local wrapper invokes indexing, but the inspected deployment workflow does not.
 Resolve that evidence gap before claiming production search works.
 Avoid presenting Liquid conventions as universally applicable outside this site.

-**Possible Hands-On 5A:** Combine invented repository metadata and manual overrides into a project card without network access.
+**Hands-On 5A:** Run the frozen project generator on invented repository metadata and overrides without network access.
+Compare baseline output with a reordered catalog and a changed visibility field; inspect generated project data and starter files.
+The lab stubs card rendering and does not build Jekyll menus.

 ### 6. Diagrams and Source Code That Behave Like Editorial Content